 - The Scala language integrates XML in the source like scriptol.

-The Scriptol to PHP and Scriptol to C++ compilers are under the Mozilla
+The Scriptol to C++ compiler is under the Mozilla

 The interpreter and compilers provided on scriptol.com and scriptol.fr are free even for building commercial programs.
 Anyone may write a compiler for the langage.